Trinkesh/scrapy-worldometer-population-scrap/README.md

 It can also be used to test addressed nodes within a document to determine whether they match a pattern or not.
 [xpath-playground](https://scrapinghub.github.io/xpath-playground/)

+as we understand which syntax giving us the right data we can perfrom scraping opration into your project file.